 Maternity Allowance, SMP, SAP, SPP, SSPP, SPBP

-Regulations in force from 25th April 2020 apply where a person is a furloughed employee for the purposes of the Coronavirus Job Retention Scheme, and provide that normal weekly earnings (or average weekly earnings in the case of maternity allowance) are to be calculated to take into account the sums which a person would have earned if they had not been on furlough during the relevant period.
+Regulations in force from 25th April 2020 apply where a person is a furloughed employee for the purposes of the Coronavirus Job Retention Scheme, and provide that normal weekly earnings (or average weekly earnings in the case of Maternity Allowance) are to be calculated to take into account the sums which a person would have earned if they had not been on furlough during the relevant period.
 It is expected that this provision will end when the Job Retention Scheme ends.

-Claims will be able to be made online from 4th May 2020.
-This change is intended to relieve pressure on the DWP's telephony system and to allow people to claim state pension credit at a time of their own choosing and without having to leave their home.
+Claims have been able to be made online since 4th May 2020.
+This change is intended to relieve pressure on the DWP's telephony system and to allow people to claim state Pension Credit without having to leave their home.

 Standard Allowance increased by £20 a week for 12 months from 6th April 2020.
 Click here.